Barbara-Padilha/DMML2022_Google/README.md

 Once all our models were created and trained, we used them on the `unlabelled_test_data.csv` to generate .csv files in the same format as `submission_exemple.csv` so that they could be submitted to the Kaggle competition page.

-The entire process of this project is better described in the [Report.md]() file in the `documentation` folder, and all the codes used are presented in the `codes` folder, which include a collab file with all the codes and also separate collab files for each model created.
+The entire process of this project is better described in the [Report.md](https://github.com/Barbara-Padilha/DMML2022_Google/blob/main/documentation/Report.md) file in the `documentation` folder, and all the codes used are presented in the `code` folder, which include a collab file with all the codes and also separate collab files for each model created.

 ## Results
 |  | Logistic Regression | KNearestNeighbors | Decision Tree | Random Forest | Neural Networks |